Comedians NWA holds a Comedy Open Mic most every Thursday in Fayetteville at Nomad's.

 - We're not saying you can't be just as dirty as your evil little heart desires, by all means, go for it.
 We're not the "PC Police", but we as an organization have no tolerance for hate.
 We're not stripping you of your free speech, we're just saying you gotta go spew that somewhere else.

 - Why?
 Well, most importantly, we just don't stand for that and we don't want to be associated with anyone that does.
 Second of all, we are a production company.
 The audience is our customers.
 We produce shows and when people on our shows skip the humor and just seem intent on spewing hatred and purposely trying to offend our audiences to the point that it affects our brand and chases our customers away, well we don't really need you on our stage, do we?

-- This comes up very rarely, but when it does, you will be warned and if you don't adjust accordingly, you will be banned from any and all Comedians NWA events.
+- This comes up very rarely, but when it does, depending on the severity, you will either be banned or you will be warned and if you don't adjust accordingly, you will then be banned from any and all Comedians NWA events.

 Still have questions?
 We'd love to hear them.
 Jump over to our contact page or drop by our facebook page and send us a message and we'll be glad to answer them.
 You'll find out very quickly that this is a very supportive and close-knit comedy community that's welcoming to any and everyone and is always happy to help you get started on your comedy journey!